PhD, MPH, MS, FNP-BC

 Tel.
 413 577-4763

-She serves as the Sigma Theta Tau advisor as well as member of the University’s Research Library Council, and member of the Northwestern District Attorney Community Sexual Assault Response Team.
+Dr. Kalmakis serves as the Massachusetts State Representative to the American Association of Nurse Practitioners, Sigma Theta Tau chapter counselor, a member of the University’s Research Library Council, a member of the Northwestern District Attorney Community Sexual Assault Response Team, and as a regular volunteer at the Pioneer Valley Free Health Service.

 Kalmakis, K (2011).
 Struggling to survive: The experiences of women sexually assaulted while intoxicated.
 The Journal of Forensic Nursing.
 7(2), 60-67. doi: 10.1111/j.1939-3938.2011.01100.x